matrix-org/matrix.org/content/ecosystem/clients/neochat.md

 flathub.app_id = "org.kde.neochat"
 +++

-A Matrix client for desktop and mobile
+A Matrix client for desktop and mobile based on Qt and KDE frameworks